-Money does not simply disappear.
-Earnings are either spent, donated, or saved.
-Given Judge Sotomayor's conspicuous public life and her inconspicuous spending, she must have saved them as assets, e.g., securities or real estate investments, but evaded the duty to disclose them.
-She was nominated by the President, who also nominated Tim Geithner, Tom Daschle, and Nancy Killefer.
+Money does not disappear.
+Earnings are spent, donated, or saved.
+Given the Judge's conspicuous public life and her inconspicuous spending, she must have saved them as assets, e.g., securities or real estate investments, but disregarded her duty to disclose them.
+She was nominated by the President, who also nominated tax evaders Tim Geithner, Tom Daschle, and Nancy Killefer.